Lenniott/rejoice-slim-v2/docs/BACKLOG.md

 ### [T-010] Real-Time Incremental Transcription During Recording
 **Priority:** High
 **Estimate:** L (1-2d)
-**Status:** ❌ Not Started
+**Status:** ✅ Done
 **Dependencies:** [T-009, T-001, T-003]

 **User Story:**
 As a user, I want to see my transcript appear in real-time as I speak so that I can verify the recording is working and see my words appear incrementally in the file.

 **Acceptance Criteria:**
-- [ ] Transcript file is updated incrementally as speech segments are confirmed
+- [x] Transcript file is updated incrementally as speech segments are confirmed
-- [ ] Uses whisper_streaming library for real-time transcription
+- [x] Uses faster-whisper with chunked processing for real-time transcription (alternative to whisper_streaming to maintain "slim" philosophy)
-- [ ] User can see new content appearing in the transcript file while recording
+- [x] User can see new content appearing in the transcript file while recording
-- [ ] Partial audio is transcribed incrementally (not just at the end)
+- [x] Partial audio is transcribed incrementally (not just at the end)
-- [ ] Thread-safe file writing (no corruption from concurrent writes)
+- [x] Thread-safe file writing (no corruption from concurrent writes)
-- [ ] Final transcription pass after recording stops to catch any remaining audio
+- [x] Final transcription pass after recording stops to catch any remaining audio
-- [ ] Configurable min-chunk-size (default: 1 second)
+- [x] Configurable min-chunk-size (default: 1 second, implemented as 1.0 seconds)
-- [ ] Handle transcription errors gracefully without stopping recording
+- [x] Handle transcription errors gracefully without stopping recording
-- [ ] Show visual indicator when transcription is updating (optional)
+- [ ] Show visual indicator when transcription is updating (optional - deferred)
-- [ ] Support VAD (Voice Activity Detection) for better segment detection
+- [x] Support VAD (Voice Activity Detection) for better segment detection (via faster-whisper)

 **Technical Notes:**
 ```python